sg-peytrignet/MHSDS-pipeline/README.md

 ## How does it work?

 1. Edit **0.
-File locations.R** with the location of the directory you would like to save your MHSDS files too.
+File locations.R** with the location of the directory you would like to save your MHSDS files to.
 Start with an empty folder.
-For exmaple, I have chosen 'rawdatadir' as _"/Users/sgpeytrignet/Documents/MHSDS data/"_.
+For example, I have chosen 'rawdatadir' as _"/Users/sgpeytrignet/Documents/MHSDS data/"_.
 2. Run **1.
 MHSDS-data-cleaning.R** to download the desired MHSDS data locally, append them into a practical time-series files and do some basic data cleaning.
-If you are doing this for the first time (or if new data has been released it's time to refresh your data), set the 'refresh_data' parameter to _YES_.
+If you are doing this for the first time (or if new data has been released and it's time to refresh your data), set the 'refresh_data' parameter to _YES_.
 If you want to leave your data as is, set it to _NO_.
 3. Now, you should be ready to start running some simple analysis or doing some visualizations, for example using a dashboard.
 4. If you would like to create your own dashboard, feel free to adapt the **2.
 MHSDS-dashboard.Rmd** script!